gustycooper/gustycooper.github.io/mydoc/mydoc_5_classes_objects.md

 * ```interface```
 * ```toString```, ```comparable```

-## Classes, Objects, and More and the Wirth Pattern
+## Classes, Objects, ... and the Wirth Pattern

 The Wirth pattern from [Primitive Types](/gustycooper.github.io/mydoc_1_primitive_types) defines a prgram to be algorithms and data structures.